rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

     ##  2 x log-likelihood:  -8398.4690

-Here I looked at the cities individually with the benchmark variables to see how the benchmark can be imporved.
-To improve the benchmark I won’t remove anything because that would be creating a whole new benchmark so I aim to just add varaibles to improve it.
+Here I looked at the cities individually with the benchmark variables to see how the benchmark can be improved.
+To improve the benchmark I won’t remove anything because that would be creating a whole new benchmark so I aim to just add variables to improve it.

-In the code below is my final “better benchmark” because the dropterm tests have lower AIC values for the variables I added than the current, meaning they make the model better than it would be without them.
+In the code below is my final “better benchmark” because the drop term tests have lower AIC values for the variables I added than the current, meaning they make the model better than it would be without them.